embeddedartistry/libmemory/README.md

 ### Installation

-If you don't use `meson` for your project, the best method to use this project is to build it separately and copy the headers and library contents into your source tree.
+If you don't use `meson` for your project, the best method to use this project is to build it separately and copy the headers and desired library contents into your source tree.

 * Copy the `include/` directory contents into your source tree.
 * Library artifacts are stored in the `buildresults/src` folder